MoMakkawi/Quizmaker/README.md

 Note : The teacher and the student are able to send emails.

 ### About techniques :
-You will see many techniques that were used in this project some of them are: Minimal API , Request Endpoint Response pattern , FastEndPoint , FluentValidation , FluentEmail , AutoMapper , entity framework .
+You will see many techniques that were used in this project some of them are:
+* Minimal API
+* Request Endpoint Response pattern
+* FastEndPoint
+* FluentValidation
+* FluentEmail
+* AutoMapper
+* Entity Framework .

 ### System Modeling :
 ![AddQuizSequanceDiagram](https://user-images.githubusercontent.com/94985793/223993762-9ee7aa61-94d0-44ed-be97-b7738f1460a1.jpg)